opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/pagecursor/readme.md

 # Page Cursor Design
 There are a few corner cases witch complicates the paging.
-Bellow we have tried to document these cases and at the same time illustrate how we have solved the different cases.
+Below we have tried to document these cases and at the same time illustrate how we have solved the different cases.
 There are also a few cases witch are not handled by the current implementation and we try to document those as well.